Quail chicks eating game bird meal from a Hatching Time feeder.

 Chicken Feed for Laying Hens

-If you’re in a pinch and only have chicken feed available, you can use it with some adjustments.
+If all you’ve got is chicken feed, don’t panic.
+You can make it work with a few tweaks.
 Chicken feed generally has lower protein levels than quail feed, so supplement with protein-rich additions:

 • Mealworms: These are high in protein and a favorite treat for quail.